Itachi-1824/Jarvis/HBMA.md

 Recommended local embedding models include:

-BAAI/bge-base-en-v1.5 (GPU, retrieval-optimized) - Enhanced retrieval-augmented embeddings from 2023.
+- **BAAI/bge-base-en-v1.5** (GPU, retrieval-optimized) - Enhanced retrieval-augmented embeddings from 2023.
-sentence-transformers/all-mpnet-base-v2 (general-purpose).
+- **sentence-transformers/all-mpnet-base-v2** (general-purpose).
-all-MiniLM-L6-v2 (CPU-efficient).
+- **all-MiniLM-L6-v2** (CPU-efficient).
-TinyGPT and TinyGPT-V - Recent 2024 developments showing that performance doesn't always require massive model size.
+- **TinyGPT and TinyGPT-V** - Recent 2024 developments showing that performance doesn't always require massive model size.

-Hardware Requirements (2025): Running modern LLMs locally requires typical desktops or laptops with fast NVMe SSDs, 16–64GB of RAM, and (ideally) a discrete GPU.
+**Hardware Requirements (2025)**: Running modern LLMs locally requires typical desktops or laptops with fast NVMe SSDs, 16–64GB of RAM, and (ideally) a discrete GPU.
 The more VRAM available, the larger the model that can be run efficiently.

 ### 6.2 Vector Database Landscape 2025

 The 2025 vector database ecosystem has seen significant advances:

-Top vector databases include Pinecone, Weaviate, Chroma, Qdrant, and Milvus, each optimizing for different use cases.
+- Top vector databases include Pinecone, Weaviate, Chroma, Qdrant, and Milvus, each optimizing for different use cases.
-Vector databases now focus on enterprise-scale deployments with improved efficiency and cost-effectiveness.
+- Vector databases now focus on enterprise-scale deployments with improved efficiency and cost-effectiveness.
-These systems have become the "memory layer of AI," enabling semantic search and contextual recall that mirrors human cognitive processes.
+- These systems have become the "memory layer of AI," enabling semantic search and contextual recall that mirrors human cognitive processes.

 ### 6.3 Example Code

 Python examples demonstrate:

-Adding semantic and episodic memories.
+- Adding semantic and episodic memories.
-Retrieval with salience-based ranking.
+- Retrieval with salience-based ranking.
-Consolidation passes with fact extraction and summarization.
+- Consolidation passes with fact extraction and summarization.
-Integration with modern frameworks like LangChain for production deployment.
+- Integration with modern frameworks like LangChain for production deployment.

 ---

 ## 7. Operational Considerations

-Write rules: Semantic facts require explicit confirmation or ≥2 observations.
+**Write rules**: Semantic facts require explicit confirmation or ≥2 observations.

-Feedback loop: Reinforce memories when retrieval proves useful.
+**Feedback loop**: Reinforce memories when retrieval proves useful.

-Privacy & security: Encrypt at rest, allow inspection/deletion, avoid storing secrets.
+**Privacy & security**: Encrypt at rest, allow inspection/deletion, avoid storing secrets.

-Scaling: Shard by user, cluster and summarize long-tail histories.
+**Scaling**: Shard by user, cluster and summarize long-tail histories.
 Vector databases in 2025 focus on enterprise-scale deployments with improved efficiency.

-Evaluation: Measure retrieval hit rate, contextual relevance, hallucination reduction, and sequence order recall performance.
+**Evaluation**: Measure retrieval hit rate, contextual relevance, hallucination reduction, and sequence order recall performance.

-Memory networks: Implement localized query functions for efficient information retrieval from memory units to minimize catastrophic forgetting.
+**Memory networks**: Implement localized query functions for efficient information retrieval from memory units to minimize catastrophic forgetting.

-Infinite Retrieval and Cascading KV Cache: Recent 2025 techniques optimize LLMs for massive inputs with minimal memory and computation requirements.
+**Infinite Retrieval and Cascading KV Cache**: Recent 2025 techniques optimize LLMs for massive inputs with minimal memory and computation requirements.

 Recent 2025 best practices emphasize building AI agents that "actually remember" by implementing sophisticated memory management that goes beyond simple conversation logging to include intelligent consolidation, selective forgetting, and context-aware retrieval.